The plate regulator was stuffed first and is being tested here.

-With twelve pin switches and two meter function switches to modify, I had to go into production.
-I did them in batches of four, as seen here.
-Items shown include long screws to hold the switches together, cleaned-up switch shafts and housings, newly-made springs and other switch parts.
+Production mods of twelve pin switches and two meter function switches, were done in batches of four.
+Items shown include long screws to hold the switches together, cleaned-up switch shafts and housings and newly-made springs.
 Near top center are four, brownish springs used for wire.
-The Lube Gel at bottom left replaced the messy black grease cleaned out of the switches.
+Lube Gel at bottom left replaced the messy black grease cleaned out of the switches.

 The new spring is put in place and the shaft is inserted.
 At right, you can see the winged washer which slides in the slots and contains the ball bearings.

-I wanted the skirts of the knobs to be within 0.1" of the front panel.
-The switch shafts were cut to length by rotating the shaft in a drill and using a stationary hack saw.
-That provides a clean, symmetrical cut.
-Since cutting shortened the flat section of the shaft, it had to be extended as shown in the middle and upper right pics.
-Finally, I had to countersink the shaft hole on the bottom side of the knobs, as seen at the lower right.
-Whew!
+To get the skirts of the knobs within 0.1" of the front panel, switch shafts were cut to length by rotating the shaft in a drill and using a stationary hack saw, providing a clean cut.
+The flat section of the shaft had to be extended as shown in the middle and upper right pics.
+I also had to bevel the shaft hole on the bottom side of the knobs, as seen at lower right.

 The major system pieces, ready to be assembled into the chassis.
 From left to right, you can see the Power Supply board, Main board, Main heatsink, main transformer, Meter2 and its function switch and Meter1 with its function switch.
 Back, by the heatsink, are spare panel meters.

 The tube socket field has been wired and front panel components are mounted, ready for chassis wiring.